 Someone once told me that “the only legacy we can really leave our children is a love of learning and their education”.
 If we can give our children this, then they are well prepared to make choices and move toward a successful and happy future.
 I’ve embraced this for the longest time and we make reading a priority.

-What are you going to do about re-energizing your reading this week?
+What are you going to do about re-energising your reading this week?
 What tips or hints do you have for getting your kids reading?
 Must fly, someone little wants to read our ‘very old but well loved’ copy of Possum Magic!

 Much MoM Love,